ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 requirements are inherited from dependencies).
 This is to preserve the compilation model of "one source file, one invocation of the compiler."

-Installed unit database
+Installed library database
 ~~~~~~~~~~~~~~~~~~~~~~~

-The **installed unit database** (previously known as the installed
+The **installed library database** (previously known as the installed
-package database) records the set of units which can be referenced by
+package database) records indefinite libraries and definite libraries
-``dependency`` declarations.
-A unit identifier uniquely identifies
-a unit in the installed unit database.
+that have been typechecked or compiled so that they can be reused
+in later invocations of GHC.

-Logically, entries in the installed unit database can be classified
+Logically, the installed library database is composed of two parts:
-into three types:

-1. Non-Backpack libraries (units), for which the unit identifier is
-   equivalent to the component identifier,

-2. Definite Backpack units, where the unit identifier has a nontrivial
+1. Uninstantiated libraries, which are uniquely
+   identified by component identifier.
+These libraries have only been
+   typechecked, but they can be instantiated on the fly according to a
+   unit identifier.

+2. Fully instantiated libraries, which are uniquely identifed by
-   substition with no free module variables, and
+   unit identifier with no free module variables in its instantiating

-3. Indefinite Backpack units, where the unit identifier is in most
-   general form.
+   substitution.
+These libraries have been compiled.

+3. Non-Backpack libraries, which don't have any signatures and
+   thus can't be instantiated in any meaningful way.
+These libraries
+   have been compiled.
+These are uniquely identified by component
+   or unit identifier (as without instantiations, these identifiers
+   are equivalent.)

+Instantiated/non-Backpack libraries cannot depend on uninstantiated
+libraries (since there's no compiled code to actually depend on);
-Definite Backpack units and non-Backpack libraries never depend on
+however, uninstantiated libraries can depend on
-indefinite Backpack units.
-Indefinite Backpack units never refer
-to definite Backpack units (this makes typechecking possible even
-when no compilation has occurred at all); e.g., a dependency on a
+instantiated/non-Backpack libraries.

+(TODO: This is totally not implemented correctly yet: in particular,
+if something is fully instantiated, we are obligated to use the
+TRUE interfaces for it, not the renamed on the fly ones.)

+Note that there are never partially instantiated libraries in
+the database: instead, these instantiations are computed "on the
+fly" from the corresponding fully uninstantiated library.

+During the course of compilation, a user may look up an uninstantiated
+or instantiated/non-Backpack library by querying for a component
-partially instantiated unit identifier refers to the indefinite
+or unit identifier (respectively).
-unit identified by the generalized unit identifier.

-An entry in the installed unit database records a variety of
+An entry in the installed library database records a variety of
 information, but the most important for the purposes of Backpack
 are the **exposed modules**, which are a mapping from module names
 to module identities, which specify what modules get brought into